openx/mobile-ios-sdk-doc/info/ios-sdk-impression-tracking.md

 > In the context of the guidance above, “loaded” means the logical creative file has been transmitted and received at the client-side (user device) and “render” refers to the process of painting the creative file or adding it to any portion of the Document Object Model.

 The impression pixel is triggered when at least 1 pixel of the creative appears on the screen.
-This rule is applied to all tracking pixels, which are managed by the In-App Bidding SDK - display, video, Open Measurement.
+This rule is applied to all tracking pixels, which are managed by In-App Bidding SDK - display, video, Open Measurement.

 ## MRAID